arungudelli/angularjswiki/content/en/fontawesome/fa-cash-register.md

-## Change Cash Register icon size
+## Change fa-cash-register icon size
-To increase Cash Register font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-cash-register.
+To increase fa-cash-register font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-cash-register.

 Increase in icon size will be relative to their parent container.